Making peace with my laugh lines.

 Want to make a little peace with your laugh lines?
 Or at least soften them?
 Then head on over to my article on the 6 Essential Habits for Great Skin at any Age.
 It’s a pretty good starting place for keeping your laugh lines beautiful; failing that, just keep laughing; nothing more youthful or beautiful than that!!

 And to my friend.
 Adieu.
 Thank you for reminding me.
-Every wrinkle tells a story and every story is told somewhere on our face.
+Every wrinkle tells a story, and every story is told somewhere on our face.
 Everything is how it should be.
 Peace at last.

 How about you?
 Have you ever felt that little bit of trepidation at the thought of seeing someone again after a long hiatus?
 Wonder whether you’ll shape up?
 Will they notice the years that have gone by?
-Should you even care?
-Or, have you made peace with your laugh lines?
-Shoot me an email, I’d love to hear from you.

 See you next time,